 Definition of Independence for Outside Directors

-The Board believes that the Board membership of a former CEO is a matter to be decided in each individual instance when the CEO offers his or her resignation from the Board of Directors.
-Under the by-laws of the Company, no former CEO may be re-elected to the Board after reaching age 65 (unless a majority of the non-employee directors approves such service).
+The Board believes that the Board membership of a former CEO of the Company is a matter to be decided in each individual instance when the CEO offers his or her resignation from the Board of Directors.
+Under the by-laws of the Company, no former CEO of the Company may be re-elected to the Board after reaching age 65 (unless a majority of the non-employee directors approves such service).

 Board Membership Criteria

 On the recommendation of the Nominating and Corporate Governance Committee, the Board has adopted a written statement of the criteria for Board membership, which is used by the committee in evaluating individual director candidates.
-This statement takes into account the current needs of the Company and the qualities needed for Board membership, including experience in business, education and public service fields, international experience, educational achievement, strong moral and ethical character, diversity and other criteria.
+This statement takes into account the current needs of the Company and the qualities needed for Board membership.
 A copy of these criteria is available on the Company’s website.

 Selection of New Director Candidates